 “I’m okay.
-Really, I’ll be fine”, he gently admonished her.
+Really, I’ll be fine,” he gently admonished her.

 “Not to worry, young fella!
 I’ve got this!”
 The old man regained his balance.

-“Dr. Remy Odyssus, it is the Academy’s honor to recognize you for your numerous, unprecedented, and exemplary accomplishments as a war-zone photojournalist, embedded with our nation’s military during highly dangerous operations.
-Your unforgettable images and videos have created widespread public awareness of the devastation of war and of the tremendous courage and resilience of people who have lost literally everything.
+“Dr. Remy Odyssus, it is the National Press Photographer’s Association’s honor to recognize you for your numerous, unprecedented, exemplary accomplishments as a war-zone photojournalist embedded with our nation’s military during highly dangerous operations.
+Your unforgettable images have created widespread public awareness of the devastation of war and of the tremendous courage and resilience of people who have lost literally everything.

-He briefly wondered whether starting his photojournalism career in his forties really qualified him for any kind of lifetime achievement award – but then he reminded himself how his life had really only begun, after several self-destructive decades, when he finally allowed himself to follow his heart into photojournalism.
+He briefly wondered whether starting his photojournalism career in his forties really qualified him for any kind of lifetime achievement award – but then Remy reminded himself how his life had really only begun, after several self-destructive decades, when he finally allowed himself to follow his heart into photojournalism.

 “Dr. Odyssus, while you’re up on the stage, would you kindly pose for a few media photos?
 It should only take a few seconds.”